noirblancrouge/Nemoy/docs/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
+<pre><code>- Contour 1 start point differs in glyph 'uni23CF' between location wght=300 and location wght=900

+- Contour 1 in glyph 'uni23CF': becomes underweight between wght=300 and wght=900.

-<pre><code>- Contour 0 point 27 in glyph 'uni02BD' has a kink between location wght=300 and location wght=900
+- Contour 0 point 27 in glyph 'uni02BD' has a kink between location wght=300 and location wght=900

 - Contour 1 point 36 in glyph 'three' has a kink between location wght=300 and location wght=900
 </code></pre>